Rakhine State: Administrative divisions

 Combined, these districts have a total of 17 townships and 1,164 village-tracts.
-Sittwe is the capital of the state.
+Sittwe is the capital city of the state.

+Government

+Executive

+The Rakhine State Government is the government of Rakhine State and is responsible for the state's administration and governance.
+Until 2026, the state was governed and administered by the State Administration Council (SAC), following the 2021 Myanmar coup.

+Legislative

+The Rakhine State Hluttaw is the legislature of Rakhine State, responsible for local governance, passing state laws, approving localized budgets, and overseeing the state cabinet.
+The latest election for the Hluttaw was the 2025-2026 general elections, which has been deemed a "sham" by many countries.
+The Hluttaw has 47 seats and is unicameral.

 Transport

 Few roads cross the Arakan Mountains from central Burma to Rakhine State.
 The three highways that do are the Ann to Munbra (Minbya in Burmese pronunciation) road in central Rakhine, the Toungup to Pamtaung road in south central Rakhine, and the Gwa to Ngathaingchaung road in far southern Rakhine.
 Air travel still is the usual mode of travel from Yangon and Mandalay to Sittwe and Ngapali, the popular beach resort.
 Only in 1996 was a highway from Sittwe to the mainland constructed.
 The state still does not have a rail line (although Myanmar Railways has announced a 480-km rail extension to Sittwe from Pathein via Ponnagyun-Kyauttaw-Mrauk U-Minbya-Ann).